 So in the scenario above, I’d personally opt to use the “Pay with Points” option only if I had the American Express Platinum Business card.
 I actually like to get a much better value out of my points than 1.2 cents per point so in actuality I wouldn’t use my Amex Membership Reward points for this same reservation, but I know many like the “Pay with Points” option as it is easy and seamless.
 No thinking or strategy required!

 Now back to the Business vs. Personal card.
 A friend of mine called Amex yesterday to complain about this, he has the Personal Platinum card not the Business Platinum card.
-While the supervisor on the phone essentially said tough luck, she did say that if he applied for the Business card and cancelled the Personal card she would reimburse the annual fee of $450 on his current account.
+While the supervisor on the phone essentially said tough luck, she did say that if he applied for the Business card and cancelled the Personal card she would reimburse the annual fee on his current account.
 While this does require another credit check and approval process when applying for the Business card, it is a way to be able to use your points with a 20% bonus if you like this redemption option.

 Just remember, when you use the Pay with Points option, make sure you are getting a better value than if you were to transfer your points to the loyalty program with the airline you are looking to fly and booking directly with the airline.